jonasblomdin/Twig-Wordpress/README.md

 ```

 #####TWP\__template\_(type)
-The template filters runs when the default Twig templates gets declared.
+The template filters runs when the default Twig templates are declared.
 This example changes the 404 template name to *not-found.html.twig*.
 ```php
 function my_404_template($filename)